TaraHelberg/Ambrosia-Greek-Recipe-s/README.md

 </details>

-The Browse Page is set up to browse Recipes on Recipe cards set up with Pagination of 6 cards per page at the bottom of the page is the paginate Next button amd on moving to the next page is the paginate Prev button to take you back.
+The Browse Page is set up to browse Recipes on Recipe cards set up with Pagination of 6 cards per page at the bottom of the page is the paginate Next button and on moving to the next page is the paginate Prev button to take you back.

 ### Image of Paginate Next Button